 Moles and Voles are an increasing problem.
 Both burrow just under the surface.
 Traps are the best way to get rid of them.

 Rats are everywhere and are extremely smart and difficult to get rid of.
 Rats love to live in Palm trees or in dense patches of old fashioned Algerian Ivy.
 Near Garbage cans, in the Garage and sometimes even in your car under the hood.
-They will feed on your fallen fruit, grapes or your garbage.
-There are new totally non poisonous to you or your pests Rat poisons.
+They will feed on your fallen fruit, grapes or your garbage, so you may want to get a Pest Exterminator in before they cause a serious problem.
+There are new totally non-poisonous to you or your pests Rat poisons.
 RX is the name of one brand.
 Used correctly they seem to work at least for a while.
 Traps are effective as long as you keep them well cleaned and tie them to something with a long string.
 The same for gopher traps.

 Personal note: I have had successes and failures with them all.
 Peanut butter is a favorite but I caught one with a piece of leftover sausage meat.
 The Ratx also worked in some parts of the garden and got no takers in other parts.

 It is humbling to realize that the Rat is smarter than me.
 The smartest of my rat opponents would take the bait and then flip the trap over on its back.
 Maybe that is the rat’s way of giving me ‘the finger’.